Do I need an attorney when I am injured in an auto accident?

 What does it cost?

 Tuttle Law gets paid the same way every injury attorney in the state of Florida gets paid, on a contingency fee basis.
+Our fee is typically 33 1/3% of your recovery.
 That means that we only get paid if we get a recovery for you.

 Why should I hire Tuttle Law?

 We are different than the firms you see on TV and billboards.
 At Tuttle Law, you will speak to an attorney, not a case manager, about your case and your injuries.
 We understand that this is a difficult process and we do everything we can to make ourselves available for you.